FerBalbuena/FIFA-World-Cup-Winner-Prediction-Using-Poisson-Distribution/README.md

 # FIFA-World-Cup-Winner-Prediction-Using-Poisson-Distribution
 This project predicts the FIFA World Cup champion using historical data, match fixtures, and simulations.
-By leveraging web scraping, Poisson distribution modeling, and a data-driven approach, this project stands as a demonstration of my data analysis and machine learning skills acquired during my bootcamp.
+By leveraging web scraping, Poisson distribution modeling, and a data-driven approach.
 ### Project Highlights
 Utilized BeautifulSoup and requests for scraping real match data.
 Modeled match outcomes using the Poisson distribution.